Rheum (plant): Species

 The genus is represented by about 50–60 extant species.
 The many cultivars of culinary rhubarb more usually grown for eating are recognised as Rheum × hybridum in the Royal Horticultural Society's list of recognised plant names.
 The drug rheum is prepared from the rhizomes and roots of another species, R. officinale or medicinal rhubarb.
 This species is also native to Asia, as is the turkey rhubarb, R. palmatum.
 Another species, the Sikkim rhubarb, R. nobile, is limited to the Himalayas.

 The centre of diversity for this genus is found in Central Asia.

-The following is a partial list of species names, some of which, according to some authorities, are considered synonyms or not fully resolved or accepted:
+Plants of the World Online accepts 56 species, some of which, according to some authorities, are considered synonyms or not fully resolved or accepted: